RoadieHQ/marketing-site/content/blog/monorepo-plugins-migration/index.md

 # 2) Manage publishing of the packages

-Although all plugins are contained within a single source code repository, each plugin is individually published to https://www.npmjs.com/.
+Although all plugins are contained within a single source code repository, each plugin is individually published to NPM.
 We needed a tool that would allow us to publish multiple packages but also optimize the workflow to ensure only packages that have changes are published.

-We decided to use https://lerna.js.org/ to manage our monorepo.
+We decided to use [Lerna](https://lerna.js.org/) to manage our monorepo.
 We settled on a semi-automatic build and publish workflow.
 The package versioning is done manually and the publishing is done automatically.
 Lerna helps with detecting changes in the packages and only publishes the ones that have updated versions.

 ## Conclusion